FOR IMMEDIATE RELEASE

 WASHINGTON – A national initiative that targeted fraud schemes preying upon financially troubled homeowners has led to successful prosecutions in three federal cases in the District of Columbia involving more than $5 million in losses, U.S. Attorney Ronald C. Machen Jr. and James W. McJunkin, Assistant Director in Charge of the FBI’s Washington Field Office, announced today.

 The Distressed Homeowner Initiative focused on foreclosure rescue fraud, loan modification fraud, and similar mortgage fraud crimes.
 Nationally, from Oct.
 1, 2011 to Sept.
-30, 2012 (the 2012 fiscal year), the effort led to the filing of charges against 530 criminal defendants, including 172 executives, in cases involving more than $1 billion in estimated losses.
+30, 2012 (the 2012 fiscal year), the effort led to the filing of charges against 107 criminal defendants, in cases involving losses estimated by law enforcement at more than $95 million in estimated losses.

 The national initiative was launched by the FBI, a co-chair of the Financial Fraud Enforcement Task Force’s Mortgage Fraud Working Group.
 Other participating federal agencies included the Office of Inspector General of the Department of Housing and Urban Development, the Federal Housing Finance Agency’s Office of Inspector General, the Office of the Special Inspector General for the Troubled Asset Relief Program, Internal Revenue Service-Criminal Investigation, U.S. Postal Inspection Service and the U.S. Secret Service.